superseb/rancher-catalog/infra-templates/k8s/45/README.md

 Warning: The existing template version _must be_ `v1.2.4-rancher9` or later.
 Ignoring this will result in data loss.
 For older templates, please first upgrade to `v1.5.4-rancher1`.

+Warning: Tagging your cluster resources with a `ClusterID` is required in Kubernetes v1.10.
+This needs to be done before upgrading.
+Please refer to the [documentation](https://rancher.com/docs/rancher/v1.6/en/kubernetes/providers/#configuring-the-clusterid) on how to tag your cluster resources.

 ### Changelog for Kubernetes v1.10.0

 * Updated for the latest Kubernetes release.